SAP/odata-vocabularies/vocabularies/Hierarchy.md

   }
 }]}
 ```
-To position the copy of A among its new siblings, additionally include an invocation of
+If a certain position of the copy of A among its new siblings is desired, an additional invocation of
-[`ChangeNextSiblingAction`](#Template_ChangeNextSiblingAction) in the batch request.
+[`ChangeNextSiblingAction`](#Template_ChangeNextSiblingAction) can be included in the batch request.

 Parameter|Type|Description
 :--------|:---|:----------